macdja38/discord.js/docs/docs_permissionconstants.rst

 .. include:: ./vars.rst

-.. danger:: This documentation is for the Discord.js 8.2 branch maintained by macdja38.
+.. danger:: This documentation is for the discord.js 8.2 branch called discordv8 maintained by macdja38.
 You're **probably** looking for documentation on version 9 or higher, which is available on `the up-to-date, official docs site`_.

 Permission Constants
 ====================